 Depending on the specific state and value of the property damage, vandalism is either a misdemeanor or felony offense.
 Penalties typically include fines, imprisonment in county jail, or both.
 In addition, a person convicted of vandalism is frequently ordered to wash, repair or replace the damaged property (known as "restitution"), and/or participate in programs to clean up graffiti and other forms of vandalism.
 Moreover, a parent of a minor child may be ordered to pay fines resulting from their child's vandal behavior under a "parental liability" theory.

-Vandalism, on its own, is often considered a non-violent crime that generally affects ones "quality of life", but may escalate to more serious crimes typically involving juveniles including theft/larceny, burglary, drug possession, disturbing the peace, and other random acts of violence.
+Vandalism, on its own, is often considered a non-violent crime that generally affects one's "quality of life", but may escalate to more serious crimes typically involving juveniles, such as

 Defenses to Vandalism Laws

 Defenses to vandalism laws typically include circumstances that might "mitigate" or lesson the penalties, such as indifference, accident, mischief, or creative expression.
 Even though vandalism is a crime that generally requires completion of the act, it does not require you to get "caught in the act".
 You may be charged with vandalism after the fact if there are witnesses, surveillance, or other evidence that might implicate you with the crime.

 Vandalism laws are designed to prohibit conduct that has the potential to cost states millions of dollars each year in clean-up efforts and other program costs, and may cause psychological or emotional damage to property owners as well.
 When a person defaces, alters, or otherwise destroys someone's property, he or she may be required to clean-up, repair, or replace the damaged property or, more substantially, face criminal penalties in the form of jail time, fines, or both.